MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-02-get-data.md

 ---

-## 1. Create a local HTTPTrigger Azure Function
+## 1. Create a local Azure Function and an HTTPTrigger endpoint

 ### [Azure portal](#tab/azure-portal)

-For Python functions, you can create an Azure Function App in the Azure portal or locally and then deploy to Azure.
-For this tutorial series, we'll start with creating local functions then deploy the functions to Azure.
+For this tutorial series, create a local Functions app then deploy the app to Azure.

 ### [Visual Studio Code](#tab/vscode)